 All Loyola graduate students and recent graduate alumni are invited to apply to present a research poster at the thirteenth annual “Emerging Scholars: A Celebration of Graduate Research" on April 19, 2024.
 Proposals will be accepted and reviewed now through March 20th.

 A poster session allows most presenters a forum to informally present their work to the Loyola community (see an example of a very large-scale poster session).
-Selected students in the Master of Theological Studies (MTS) program conducted brief oral presentations within the library, and worked with their faculty member / advisor in preparing to apply to present.
+Selected students in the Master of Theological Studies (MTS) program programs may apply to conduct a brief oral presentation, and are to work with their faculty member / advisor in preparing to apply to present.

-The celebration of research also featured an awards ceremony and a wine and cheese reception.
-The Ferguson Gallery provides a perfect setting to allow attendees to view presenters' posters, ask questions, and discuss ideas.
+The celebration of research also features an awards ceremony and a wine and cheese reception, creating a perfect setting to allow attendees to view presenters' posters, ask questions, and discuss ideas.

-Poster sessions were based on research conducted for a paper, capstone project, thesis or dissertation, or case study.
+Poster sessions may be based on research conducted for a paper, capstone project, thesis or dissertation, or case study, or other project developed while a Loyola graduate student.
+Presenters may also be recent graduates of a Loyola graduate program, but the same poster may not be presented more than once.
 Research can be in various stages of completion, and can come from any discipline.
 See some tips and guidelines.